 For convenience and security, Nevis relies on FIDO

 Nevis offers a password-free log-in experience to optimally combine online convenience and security.
 It does this by utilising the facial and fingerprint recognition technologies already available on most modern mobile devices.
-During the log-in process, a user identity code is generated on the Nevis Authentication Cloud server.
+A user identification code is generated on the Nevis Authentication Cloud server during the log-in process.
 This authenticates the user in conjunction with his or her biometric identifiers.
-Pairing the private key on the crypto chip in the user’s device with the public key on the server allows the user to log in without using a password at all.
+By coupling the private key on the crypto chip in the user's device with the public key on the server, Nevis can realise a passwordless login in the FIDO standard.

 The upshot – a permanently changed log-in experience with FIDO

 Passwords are definitely a thing of the past.
-Not only are they impractical and inconvenient but they are also rather insecure.
-The FIDO standards offer a welcome solution as they combine maximum user-friendliness with maximum security.
+Not only are they impractical and inconvenient, but they are also rather insecure.
+The FIDO standards offer a welcome solution combining maximum user-friendliness with maximum security.
 They make it almost impossible for cybercriminals to gain unauthorised access to sensitive data.
-Users all over the world can therefore breathe a sigh of relief as they no longer have to remember passwords.
+Users worldwide can therefore breathe a sigh of relief as they no longer have to remember passwords.